meliton/Debian-Headless-Recipes/003 - File Server/README.md

 valid users = root, user3
 ```

-...In the the [global] section, fix ...maybe...<br>
+In the the `[global]` section<br>
 `workgroup    = HOME`      <-- to the right workgroup i.e HOME<br>
 `netbios name = BUSTER`    <-- and add this...<br>

 `testparm`           <-- checks samba configuration changes<br>

 ### V. Test SAMBA from Windows 7/10
-From a Windows 7 or 10 computer...
+- From a Windows 7 or 10 computer open File Explorer.
+- In the Address Bar, type `\\192.168.10.70` then press Enter.
+You should see user1, user2, and user3 SAMBA shares.
+- Double-click user1.<br>
+  - In the <strong>Windows Security</strong> dialog box, enter
+    - User name: `user1`
+    - Password: `password`
+- Then click Ok.

+You can now create, edit and delete files in those shares using the correct username and password.